Interviewer: Teresa Silva

 TS: I understand that you are trained as an artist—you went to art school in Cuba.
 You also participated in the Havana Biennial.
 This is significant because the Havana Biennial—in a relatively short amount of time and resources—became successful in bringing Latin American and Caribbean artists and their work to international contemporary art circles.
 Often, these are artists whose work falls outside the scope of institutions.
 What did it mean for you to be included in the Havana Biennial?
 What was your experience?
 Did it change your relationship to making art or game development?

 JHP: That’s the biggest achievement a Cuban artist could have inside the country.
 So, for me, both personally and professionally, it meant a lot.
 The video game art I showed in the Biennial (which was programmed by Johann) was a non-game called Destroyer structured from the Schrödinger cat paradox.

 That work was a real turning point for me, because it helped me to understand (and this is a very subjective view) that even though I feel a lot of respect for this kind of more art-oriented video game, I felt like I was betraying something.
 In my humble opinion, video games don’t need to be associated with other historically established forms of art to gain respect or authenticity from people, including intellectuals.
-Video games have a very unique form of narrative, structure and visuals, by any means inferior to other artistic or intellectual forms of expression, so I deeply think we don’t need to emulate, out of self-pity, another art discipline to gain “high art” status.
-Of course, that doesn’t mean that we should stupidly dismiss all the invaluable experiences we gain from the humanities: philosophy, literature, lm, visual arts, science, poetry, etc. In any case, we should include this knowledge into the video game experience and not let it masquerade as something it’s not.
+Video games have a very unique form of narrative, structure and visuals, not by any means inferior to other artistic or intellectual forms of expression, so I deeply think we don’t need to emulate, out of self-pity, another art discipline to gain “high art” status.
+Of course, that doesn’t mean that we should stupidly dismiss all the invaluable experiences we gain from the humanities: philosophy, literature, film, visual arts, science, poetry, etc. In any case, we should include this knowledge into the video game experience and not let it masquerade as something it’s not.